Post-Cult Counselling at Hope Valley Counselling

 There are different ways to structure Post-Cult Counselling to suit people's circumstances, including:

-The frequency and duration of counselling varies from person to person, depending on an individual’s experience, need and their response to Post-Cult Counselling.
-Gillie will provide a recommendation following the initial mutual assessment, but this is indicative only and based on a mutual discussion and decision.
+The frequency and duration of counselling varies from person to person, depending on an individual’s experience, need and their response to PCC.
+Gillie will provide a recommendation as to how to proceed following the initial mutual assessment, which is indicative only and based on a mutual discussion and decision.

 2. Time Away in the Peak District

-It is sometimes helpful for former cult members to spend an extended and intensive time in Post-Cult Counselling to help them understand and clarify their experience.
+It is sometimes helpful for former members and survivors of coercive, cultic and spiritual abuse to spend an extended and intensive time in Post-Cult Counselling to help them understand and clarify their experience.
 'Time Away' has been designed to achieve just that.

-In this section I describe Time Away for Post-Cult Counselling although at this present time (December 2022) this is being delivered online via Zoom, rather than face-to-face in Hope Valley.
+In this section I describe Time Away for Post-Cult Counselling although at this present time (July 2023) this is being delivered online via Zoom, rather than face-to-face in the Hope Valley.
 The principles behind it are the same although clients remain in their own home, if it is safe, or in another venue of their choice local to them.
 See my statement on the Home page.

 Clients stay in accommodation of their choice in the beautiful Derbyshire Peak District and have face-to-face sessions with Gillie in her consulting room.